SymX: Energy-based Simulation from Symbolic Expressions: Conclusions

-In this work we presented \framework, a system to automate the differentiation and assembly in complex simulations based on optimization time integrators. \framework provides a set of symbolic types that allows engineers and researches to succinctly define the global energy of the simulation.
-Thanks to the link between these symbols and the simulation data, \framework can apply symbolic differentiation to the energies with respect to the degrees of freedom of the simulation and completely automate the assembly process.
+In this work we presented \framework, a system to automate the differentiation and assembly in complex simulations based on optimization time integrators.
+The proposed system provides a set of symbolic types that allows engineers and researchers to succinctly define the different contributions to the global energy of the simulation.
+Thanks to the link between these symbols and the simulation data, the system can apply symbolic differentiation to the energies with respect to the degrees of freedom of the simulation and completely automate the evaluation and assembly process.
 Thanks to on-the-fly compilation of the derivatives code, our method has a performance comparable to code optimized by hand.

-We demonstrated the capabilities of our method in an array of different challenging simulations and show that the code required to express such simulation energies very closely resemble their original mathematical counterparts.
-In the view of the results obtained and the minimal code footprint needed by using \framework, we conclude that our system can indeed significantly boost productivity by allowing engineers to quickly compose and experiment with production-like performance.
-The flexibility of our method presents a path for an initial prototype to be gradually transitioned to a hybrid between symbolic and manual derivatives as the user sees fit.
+We demonstrated the capabilities of our method in an array of challenging simulations featuring state-of-the-art models and showed that the code required to express such simulation energies very closely resembles their original mathematical counterparts.
+In the view of the results obtained, we conclude that \framework can significantly support engineers by allowing them to quickly prototype fast and reliable simulation software with a minimal code footprint, that is also easy to understand and distribute.
+Changes in the expressions are immediately incorporated in the simulations which allow researchers to experiment with new models, or variations of existing ones, and to quickly reach results.
+The flexibility of our method also presents a path for an initial prototype to be gradually transitioned to a hybrid between symbolic and manual derivatives as the user sees fit. \framework is therefore a great candidate to provide flexible and powerful symbolic facilities to higher level simulation codebases that focus on other aspects, such as different types of material discretization or time integration.
 Finally, we are convinced that also other simulation methods like constraint-based approaches, or even applications in different fields like geometry processing, will benefit from our framework.

+\begin{acks} Fabian Löschner and Andreas Longva are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) — 281466253; 411281008. \end{acks}